-Habitat requirements: Dartford warblers prefer long heather and gorse bushes to forage and nest.
-Nightjars prefer more open heath and will nest and forage in early plantation.
-Woodlarks need occasional trees for territorial song and display and nest in heath and early plantation.
+Habitat requirements: Nightjars prefer more open heath and will nest and forage in early plantation.
 All three species nest on or very near the ground.

 Brilliant Emerald Dragonfly (Somatochlora metallica)

 Status: Nationally scarce species found in discrete areas of southeast England and Scotland.